 "The coronavirus crisis brought with it a rise in the number of unemployed, as well as a rise in the emotional stress for the entire population, a deterioration in the mental state of populations which suffer emotional and functional problems during normal times, a rise in problems in parental functioning, in the violence...in family units, a rise in the number of people addicted to dangerous substances, and in general a dramatic rise in the number of families who require aid from social services and an increase in the needs of families which were already receiving social services before the crisis.

 "During this period, we are again witnessing how crucial social work and social services are to maintaining the fabric and strength of society and handling the national challenges facing the State of Israel.
 We were therefore horrified to hear that cuts are expected to the number of positions and the resources of the Welfare Ministry at this time!
-At this time the response and the aid budgets should be expanded in order to allow Israeli society to cope during this difficult time, and certainly, there should not be cuts which will come at the expense of the residents of the entire State of Israel, especially at the expense of the weaker populations which require aid now, more than ever.
+At this time the response and the aid budgets should be expanded in order to allow Israeli society to cope during this difficult time, and certainly, there should not be cuts that will come at the expense of the residents of the entire State of Israel, especially at the expense of the weaker populations which require aid now, more than ever.

 "It is my obligation to warn the State of Israel regarding the threat that social services will collapse, which will have serious consequences and almost certainly also cause a loss of life," she concluded.
 (INN / VFI)

 COVID-19 has disproportionately affected those who live in poverty—particularly Israel’s growing immigrant community.
-With job discontinuation/reduction, lack of family support, and communication difficulties all piling on, many risks an already-dire health situation becoming an issue of food and housing insecurity.
+With job discontinuation/reduction, lack of family support, and communication difficulties all piling on, many risk an already-dire health situation becoming an issue of food and housing insecurity.

 Recently, we at Vision for Israel went to distribute clothing and dry food packages for immigrant families—forced to live in crowded conditions (especially dangerous during a pandemic), many of them suffered from serious health problems as well.